Mercury retrograde can actually be a rewarding and productive time!

 Mercury retrograde is generally anticipated to be a time when Mercury as the trickster is at work.
-Communication mishaps – everything from embarrassing to vanishing ones, travel woes and electronic and mechanical failures are all likely to be evident.
+Communication mishaps – everything from embarrassing to vanishing ones – travel woes, along with electronic or mechanical failures, are all possible.
 Even if nothing befalls us personally, we will likely hear about someone’s drama!
-But all the muddles and mayhem Mercury as trickster brings forth, when unravelled, contain valuable information, knowledge and lessons.
-Either relating to the present or featuring a return to the past to reunite with a thread linked with our future – but then again it could also focus on insight to help reconcile and heal events that occurred in the past.
+But all the muddles and mayhem Mercury as trickster brings forth, when unravelled, contain valuable information, knowledge, and lessons.
+Either relating to the present, or featuring a return to the past to reunite with a thread linked with our future – but then again – it could also focus on insight to help reconcile and heal events that occurred in the past.

-Mercury retrograde typically happens 3, but sometimes, 4 times a year, it’s a routine part of Mercury’s cycle.
-Retrograde comes from the Latin word retrogradus, and literally means “backward step”, which in a nutshell describes the Mercury retrograde span, for sure somewhere we will all take a step back.
-Everything will be and feel fluid rather than fixed – a review, rethink or redo may prove necessary.
+Mercury retrograde typically happens 3, but sometimes, 4 times a year.
+It’s a routine part of Mercury’s cycle.
+Retrograde comes from the Latin word retrogradus, and literally means “backward step”, which in a nutshell describes the Mercury retrograde span, as for sure somewhere we will all take a step back.
+Everything will be, and feel fluid, rather than fixed – a review, rethink or redo may prove necessary.
 Awareness of this, factoring it into our approach to life, means it is less of a problem – we know adjustments may occur.

 What’s actually occurring in the sky during Mercury Retrograde?